Resonance interaction energy between two entangled atoms in a photonic bandgap environment: The resonance interaction in a photonic bandgap environment

-where the subscript $\perp$ indicates the component in the plane orthogonal to the interatomic distance.
+where the subscript $\perp$ indicates the projection on the plane orthogonal to the interatomic distance.

 Up to now, we have not yet specified the environment around the two atoms, except that $\wk$ depends only on $k=\mid \bk \mid$.
-We now assume that the two atoms are embedded in an environment with a photonic band gap with a quadratic dispersion relation between frequency and wavevector, outside the gap and in proximity of one of its edges.
-Such a quadratic dispersion relation is typical of a one-dimensional \cite{John-Wang90,Angelakis-Knight04} photonic crystal in the effective mass approximation, a coupled cavities array \cite{Lodahl-Mahmoodian15,Hartmann-Brandao08}, or an impurity in a quantum wire near the gap \cite{Incardone-Fukuta14,Tanaka-Garmon06}.
-Such a dispersion relation is commonly used to investigate radiative properties of atoms or quantum dots in a structured environment \cite{ElGanainy-John13,Lodahl-Mahmoodian15,John-Quang94,Wang-Gu03}, for example a one-dimensional photonic crystal \cite{Goban-Hung14,Douglas-Habibian15}.
-In the isotropic theee-dimensional case, the quadratic dispersion relation is assumed valid independently of the direction of propagation of the photon \cite{John-Wang91}.
+We now assume that the two atoms are embedded in an environment with a photonic band gap whose dispersion relation between frequency and wavevector is quadratic outside the gap and in the proximity of one of its edges, and linear for wavelengths much larger than the environment periodicity length.
+A quadratic dispersion relation is typical of a one-dimensional \cite{John-Wang90,Angelakis-Knight04,Kweon-Lawandy94} photonic crystal in the effective mass approximation, a coupled cavities array \cite{Lodahl-Mahmoodian15,Hartmann-Brandao08}, or an impurity in a quantum wire near the gap \cite{Incardone-Fukuta14,Tanaka-Garmon06}.
+It is commonly used to investigate radiative properties of atoms or quantum dots in a structured environment \cite{ElGanainy-John13,Lodahl-Mahmoodian15,John-Quang94,Wang-Gu03}, for example a one-dimensional photonic crystal \cite{Goban-Hung14,Douglas-Habibian15}.
+In the isotropic three-dimensional case the same dispersion relation is assumed to be valid independently of the direction of propagation of the photon \cite{John-Wang91}.

+We now consider the case of a one-dimensional (or, equivalently, isotropic three-dimensional) photonic crystal made by an infinite sequence of periodic nondispersive and nondissipative dielectric slabs with refractive index $n$ and thickness $2a$.
+They are separated by a distance $b$ of vacuum space, therefore the periodicity of the crystal is $L=2a+b$.
+The crystal is periodic in one dimension and homogeneous in the two other directions.
+In such a case the dispersion relation can be obtained analytically when $b = 2na$ in the following form \cite{John-Wang91,Angelakis-Knight04}